Rectification of Vibrational Energy Transfer in Driven Chiral Molecules: Results

 The directional energy transport characterizing these systems is more clearly seen in Figures 3 – 6.
 Fig. 3 and 4 show the ratio $J_\text{R}/J_{\text{L}}$ as a function of the driving frequency for models 1 and 2, respectively.
-These results were calculated for the driving phase $\phi=\pi/2$ and amplitude $F_{0}=0.5~\mathrm{kcal}/ \mathrm{mol}^{-1}$\AA$^{-1}$).
+The strong frequency dependence of the rectification phenomenon follows directly from the solution of Eq.~22, which yields the density of phonon states as well as the phonon polarization in the phonon band structure.
+A detailed plot of the density of states as well as the phonon band structure for the single chain is shown in Ref. \cite{Feng2025Nuclear}.
+The currents are larger in one direction than in the other when the polarization of the phonon is strongly coupled with the group velocity (so that excitation with a certain polarization and frequency of the system will lead to the phonon generation with certain direction of the group velocity).
+These results were calculated for the driving phase $\phi=\pi/2$ and amplitude $F_{0}=0.5~\mathrm{kcal}~ \mathrm{mol}^{-1}$\AA$^{-1}$).
 Note that Fig. 3 presents numerical results obtained for the full Model 1 as well as results obtained from the analytical solution of the harmonic approximation.
 The excellent agreement seen indicates the validity of the harmonic approximation for the chosen small amplitude driving.

-Remarkably, we find that at various driving frequencies, rations $J_\text{R}/J_{\text{L}} \gg 1$ and $J_\text{R}/J_{\text{L}} \ll 1$ are observed, and such values can differ from than unity by a factor of $10^2$--$10^3$.
+Remarkably, we find that at various driving frequencies, both ratios $J_\text{R}/J_{\text{L}} \gg 1$ and $J_\text{R}/J_{\text{L}} \ll 1$ are observed, and such values can differ from the unity by a factor of $10^2$--$10^3$.
 We note the spectral quality of this rectifying behavior: the same structure will favor heat transport in different directions depending on the frequency.
-Furthermore, we find that changing either the helical enantiomer (results not shown) or the polarization of the driving (see discussion Fig. 4 below) will reverse the directional preference at a particular frequency (i.e. $J_\text{R}/J_{\text{L}} \rightarrow J_\text{L}/J_\text{R}$).
+Furthermore, we find that changing either the helical enantiomer (results not shown) or the polarization of the driving (see discussion in Fig.~4 below) will reverse the directional preference at a particular frequency (i.e. $J_\text{R}/J_{\text{L}} \rightarrow J_\text{L}/J_\text{R}$).

-Interestingly, for the case of the double helical Model 2 with chain length $N=98$, a significant rectification is observed (Fig. 4(c-d)) only in the highly twisted (15 twists) structure, while for a mildly twisted (3-twists) structure $J_\text{R}/J_{\text{L}}$ is close to 1 at all frequencies.
+Interestingly, for the case of the double helical Model 2 with chain length $N=98$, a significant rectification is observed (Fig. 4(a-b)) only in the highly twisted (15 twists) structure, while for a mildly twisted (3-twists) structure $J_\text{R}/J_{\text{L}}$ is close to 1 at all frequencies.